Sarah Lawrence College

 THEA 5745

 Stage management is a practice grounded in supporting communication across all departments.
-A stage manager acts as a liaison between all members of the company—the cast, director, designers, producers, and technical crew.
-Stage managers also support the director and company by helping to set the tone of the room.
-They establish clear and specific expectations, develop and implement systems to help move the process forward, and manage all technical elements throughout the process.
-Good stage managers are flexible and exhibit transparency and empathy, as they hold space for everyone and curate a culture of trust and professionalism through their work.
+A stage manager acts as a liaison between all members of the company—cast, director, designers, producers, and technical crew.
+Stage managers also support the director and company by helping to set the tone of the room; they establish clear and specific expectations, develop and implement systems to help move the process forward, and manage all technical elements throughout the process.
+A good stage manager is flexible and exhibits transparency and empathy as they hold space for everyone, curating a culture of trust and professionalism through their work.
 This course will explore the basic techniques and skills of stage management via the five stages of production: preproduction, rehearsals, tech, performance, and close/strike.
 Students will practice script analysis and develop systems for rehearsal/performance organization and the maintenance and running of a production.
-A theatre-management practicum is embedded in the course curriculum; all students will be assigned as a stage manager or assistant stage manager for an SLC theatre production.
+A theatre-management practicum will be embedded in the course curriculum—all students will be assigned as a stage manager or assistant stage manager for an SLC Theatre production.

 Faculty